File System Operations

 Name.
 The display name of the file or folder operation, as it appears in the list.

 Filesystem Operation State.
-Toggles whether the file system operation is enabled or disabled.
+Controls whether the file system operation is enabled or disabled.
 When disabled, it is not processed by the agent even if assigned to a user.

 Source Path.
 The path to the source file or folder that is copied.